MSSSeg: Learning Multi-Scale Structural Complexity for Self-Supervised Segmentation: Related Work

 \section{Related Work}

-\textbf{Semantic Segmentation: } Following the success of self-supervised vision transformers like DINO~\cite{caron2021emerging}, a dominant paradigm has emerged: freezing the pre-trained backbone and training lightweight, task-specific segmentation heads.
-For example, Seitzer \etal \cite{seitzer2022bridging} build the feature maps with slot attention from different slots.
-Seong \etal \cite{seong2023leveraging} build the feature maps by discovering hidden positives from task-agnostic and task-specific feature pools.
+\textbf{Semantic Segmentation: } Following the success of self-supervised vision transformers like DINO~\cite{DINOv2}, a dominant paradigm has emerged: freezing the pre-trained backbone and training lightweight, task-specific segmentation heads.
+For example, Hamilton \etal \cite{STEGO} distilling feature correspondences from pre-trained self-supervised vision transformers to form consistent, discrete semantic labels.
+Yin \etal \cite{TransFGU} propose a top-down framework by extracting high-level semantic priors from self-supervised models and mapping them to low-level pixel features via class activation maps.
+Seong \etal \cite{HP} conduct contrastive learning by mining global and local hidden positives to capture rich semantic relationships and ensure spatial consistency.
+Hahn \etal \cite{PriMaPs} decompose images into semantically meaningful masks based on their self-supervised feature representations, fitting class prototypes via a stochastic expectation-maximization algorithm.
 Li \etal \cite{ACSeg} encode concepts into learnable prototypes for pixel-level semantic aggregation in self-supervised vision transformer pre-trained models for segmentation.
-CAUSE \cite{kim2023causal} bridges an intervention-oriented approach to define suitable two-step tasks for unsupervised prediction.
-U2Seg \cite{niu2024unsupervised} generates pseudo-semantic clustering labels used for self-training segmentation tasks.
 EAGLE \cite{EAGLE} introduces EiCue to provide semantic and structural cues through eigen vectors derived from the semantic similarity matrix of image features and color affinity from images.